hkniberg/ainutshell/1-main/050-training.md

 >
 > Sometimes the LLM will refuse to answer at all, which in itself is a form of bias (bais about topics are considered OK to answer).
 >
 > But if you do get an answer, it will likely be interesting.
 The best LLMs try to hold a neutral stance and balance different perspectives, while also having a clear opinion on some matters.
-Try "Is bank robbery acceptable" :)
+Try "Is bank robbery acceptable"...

 Biases can often be overcome with some prompting techniques.
 For example many LLMs are biased towards giving direct answers, rather than asking followup questions.
 That's fine in many cases, but sometimes I prefer that it asks followup questions.
 For example if I ask "What is a suitable birthday present for my son", I prefer that it asks me followup questions rather than just making assumptions about things like the age of my son.
-Well, if start the conversation with "Always ask followup questions if you need more info", the that will have big impact on the rest of the chat.
-It's almost like training a new variant of the model.
-See the [Prompt Engineering](140-prompt-engineering.md) chapter for more on that.
+Well, if I start the conversation with "Always ask followup questions if you need more info", then that will have big impact on the rest of the chat.
+It is basically a form o local fine-tuning.
+See the [Prompt Engineering](140-prompt-engineering.md) chapter for similar techniques.

 When training is done, the model is mostly frozen, other than some fine-tuning that can happen later.
 That's what the P stands for in GPT – "pretrained".
 Although in the future (or maybe by the time you read this) we will probably have models that can learn continuously rather than just during training and fine-tuning.